BookFest is a festival for children who love stories!

 Look out for our pop-up festival bookshop run by The Bookshop on the Green in the Festival Marquee - and remember every book bought helps pay to bring authors to Birmingham.

 To keep our authors, staff and volunteers safe, we won't be having meet-the-author signing sessions after each show this year.
 But you can buy a book signed by the author with a personal message when you purchase your tickets online.
-On the day of the festival you'll be able to collect them at the bookshop at Woodbrooke when you arrive.
+On the day of the festival you'll be able to collect them at the bookshop at Woodbrooke.

 Coming to BookFest events